galenguyer/GenericBot/README.md

 In addition to being a highly effective moderator toolkit, GenericBot has some fun commands, such as >dog, >cat, or >jeff.
 You can also create your own custom commands for rapid-fire memery or whatever else tickles your fancy

 ### Development
-GenericBot is constantly in active development.
+~~GenericBot is constantly in active development.~~ GenericBot gets patches if something blows up badly but that's about it.
+I'm thinking of a re-write though

 #### Issue Tracking
 If you notice a bug or want a feature added, open an [issue!](https://github.com/MasterChief-John-117/GenericBot/issues) I'll get to it as soon as I can.